centrfit/dotnet-code-challenge-02/README.md

 ## How do I submit my code challenge?

-Clone this repository and once you have completed the task, push it to a public repository and notify your recruiter with the link once it is ready for review.
+Clone this repository and once you have completed the task, push it to a private repository of your own.
+Your recruiter will instruct you to add someone from loup as a collaborator to your repository so that it can be reviewed once it is ready.